 Services like Zoom generally recommend a connection that offers at least around 1 Mbps in terms of both upload and download speeds.
 Thankfully, every plan listed in the resources above meets this threshold.

-If you do not have an internet connection that meets the requirements for online learning, know that there are likely options available to you.
+If you don’t have an internet connection that meets the requirements for online learning, know that you still have options.

-For one, many providers are taking measures to ensure more Americans are able to access connections at home when they need them.
-Comcast Xfinity, for instance, has implemented measures including flexible payments with waived late fees, a temporary pause on all data caps, and access to free Xfinity wifi hotspots.
-You can view a map of where these are available right here.
+For one, many providers are taking measures to ensure more Americans can access connections at home when they need them.
+Comcast Xfinity, for instance, has implemented measures including flexible payments with waived late fees, a temporary pause on all data caps, and access to free Xfinity Wi-Fi hotspots.
+You can view a map of where these are available on XFINITY’s website.

-You can also potentially use your existing cellular service to help facilitate your child’s coursework if you have a “mobile hotspot” function on your mobile device.
+You can also potentially use your existing cellular service to help facilitate your child’s coursework if you have a mobile hotspot function on your smartphone.
 Keep in mind that you might incur additional charges if you enable this function, depending upon your plan and provider.
 This will work better in urban areas like Cincinnati and Minneapolis that have strong cell signal — but it can work in more rural areas as well.
 Reports indicate that many rural residents have been driving to public spaces and parking lots of businesses in town in order to take advantage of stronger signal.

 If your child’s school has either implemented a hybrid or exclusive online learning environment, you can still keep their education moving along.
 Scholastic has launched a free website geared toward providing a robust online learning environment that requires no setup or extra equipment to access.

 Additional Low-Income Internet Options

 This page will be updated with any additional internet offerings that open up in light of the coronavirus pandemic in the U.S. For resources you can take advantage of at any time, be sure to read our guide to internet options for low and fixed income households.